yapjoonsiong/tp/docs/UserGuide.md

   <br></br>
 ### Edit description of task : `/m <module> editdesc <task index> <new description>`

-Edit the description of a task.
+Edit the description of a task at the specified index in the given module.

 Note: